 I’ve got some Botanical Fall mantel decoration love going on over here.
 Yes it is amazing, it is still september and I have my Fall mantel ready.
 Yes, still September and I am transitioning already.
-I know, that most of you have been there for weeks already, but I am glad to not lag behind with my Fall mantel decoration this time round.
+I know, that most of you have been there for weeks already, but I am glad to not lag behind with my Fall decor this time round.
 I tried something different, something a bit daring maybe.
 I went with a botanical theme inspired by a vintage book I scored a while ago.
 And that is how I ended up with a botanical Fall mantel decor.

 Ok without further ado, here she is: